 When you hear strange loud noises from the external hard drive like grinding or whirring, it usually indicates a serious hard drive issue or even a hard drive failure.
-Also, if your external hard drive has turned inaccessible, you are constantly getting error messages or you are losing files suddenly, it could also be an indication of a hard drive failure.
+Few hard drive failure indicators include: suddenly external hard drive becomes inaccessible, you are constantly getting error messages or you might suddenly lose all of your files, all of these scenarios indicate a hard drive failure problem.

 In such cases, it is extremely important to act immediately and recover data from a failed external hard drive.
 Ignoring these signs will lead to permanent data loss.

-Restore Data from External Hard drive from a Failing Disk
+How to Restore Data from a Failed External Hard Drive?

 When you find that your external hard drive is displaying any of the signs described above, the first and foremost thing to do is to recover data from it.
 The sooner you act, the better are your chances for successful data recovery.
-Professional data recovery software such as Remo hard drive recovery tool plays a vital role in bringing your data back securely and precisely.
-Within a few clicks, this DIY data recovery tool can recover documents, images, videos and all files from failed hard drives.
+Professional exernal hard drive data recovery software such as Remo Recover plays a vital role in safely bringing back your crucial data.
+Within a few clicks, this robust yet user-friendly tool can recover documents, images, videos, and all files from any failed hard drives.

-How to Recover Data from Failed External hard drive
+5 simple steps to Recover Data from any Failed External hard drive

-- Finally, select the files and Save them in any suitable location after purchase.
+Step 5: Finally, select the files and save them in any suitable location after purchasing the activation key.

 Troubleshooting a failing or failed External Hard drive

-There are built-in tools like S.M.A.R.T that allows you to check the health of hard drives.
-If this test displays errors, it means there is some issue with the drive and data on the drive needs to be backed up as soon as possible.
+There are built-in tools like S.M.A.R.T that allow you to check the health of hard drives.
+If this test displays errors, it means there is some issue with the drive, and data on the drive needs to be backed up as soon as possible.

 To perform a S.M.A.R.T test, click on the Windows + R keys and type ‘cmd’ to open the command prompt.
 Then enter the command ‘wmic diskdrive get status’ to provide information about the status of all the hard drives connected to your computer.
 This test can help you understand if your drive is experiencing physical or logical issues and help you make informed decisions.